PLI “Safe Return” Policy for In-Person Programs

+The COVID-19 pandemic has impacted technology in ways no one imagined.
 The rapid evolution of technology has a direct impact on your clients’ businesses and the legal issues you must confront daily.
-The technology-related issues arise in a variety of ways.
-One client wants to use artificial intelligence to direct vehicles in its warehouse facilities.
-Another client informs you that its retail website serves customers in the U.S. and Europe and it is collecting useful data on those customers.
-A third client wants to monetize its customer data and offer it to third parties who may use it for targeted marketing.
 All your clients need legal advice on regulations applicable to privacy, data collection, licensing agreements and how to protect their IT systems from increasingly effective hackers.

 This unique program will give lawyers the necessary background to become more knowledgeable advocates in technology-related matters and understand the emerging trends in this field.

 - Blockchain, Cryptocurrencies and NFTs: Just the Start

 - Data is the New Gold: How Consumer Data is Bought and Sold

 - The Cloud Computing Risks of Remote Work